paulina-grunwald/Webdev-Cheatsheets/git-cheatsheet.md

 <br/>

 # 1. About Git
-- Created by Linus Torvalds in April 2005.
+- Created by Linus Torvalds (creator of the Linux operating system kernel) in April 2005.
 - Git 1.0 was released at the end of 2005.
 - Git is a distributed version control systems.
 - Every Git directory on every computer is a full-fledged repository with complete history and full version tracking abilities, independent of network access or a central server.
 - Every Git repository is full copy of the repository.
+It creates place for full version control history of your code.

 # 2. Useful terminology